Unifying program management for distributed teams

 ✅ Validated concepts with users

-✅ Partnered with product/engineering tech means
+✅ Partnered with product/engineering tech teams

 ✅ Helped shape the MVP scope under evolving priorities